-- Rides to destinations that are beyond the 75-mile one-way limit. - Rides that exceed your annual SCAN Health Plan plan ride limit. - Rides to non-medical destinations such as grocery stores, health clubs, and senior centers. - Rides to providers and medical facilities that are not contracted by SCAN Health Plan, such as Veterans Affairs (VA) facilities. - Specialized equipment or vehicles used to transport members beyond what SCAN Health Plan's contracted providers can provide. - Door-to-door service in buildings without an operational elevator. - Assistance "through" the door or inside of the member's home. - Reimbursement for transportation arranged by the member is not provided.
+- Rides to destinations that are beyond the 75-mile one-way limit. - Rides that exceed your annual SCAN Health Plan New Mexico plan ride limit. - Rides to providers and medical facilities that are not contracted by SCAN Health Plan New Mexico, such as Veterans Affairs (VA) facilities. - Specialized equipment or vehicles used to transport members beyond what SCAN Health Plan New Mexico's contracted providers can provide. - Door-to-door service in buildings without an operational elevator. - Assistance "through" the door or inside of the member's home. - Reimbursement for transportation arranged by the member is not provided.
 All transportation must be provided by SCAN-contracted vendors.